bluezd/bluezd.github.io/_posts/2020-01-21-deploy-mesos-env-from-scratch.md

 ## Introduction

+DC/OS is the perfect platform for running both docker and **mesos** workloads, it builds on top of apache mesos  and supports additional advanced features (eg: network, service catalog, etc.) It provides comprehensive installers for both Cloud(aws, azure and google) and On-Prem.
+If users are interested in the principle under the hood they can also provision their own mesos env from scratch with advanced overlay network support(dcos-net powered by D2IQ).

-This article aims to deploy a pure mesos environment with the following capabilities:
+This article aims to give you a guidence of deploying a pure mesos developing/testing environment with the following capabilities:

   1. **overlay network** by taking advantage of dcos-net module
   2. **DNS resolution**
      1. **mesos-dns** by taking advantage of mesos-dns module
      2. **dcos-dns** by taking advantage of dcos-dns(in dcos-net) module
   3. **container orchestration platform** by using marathon

+Now Let's get started.

 ## Environment preparation